bodokaiser/node-walve/README.md

 Returns a new instance of `Outgoing` transform stream.
 As this is a transform and not a writable stream you must pipe `outgoing` to the websocket `socket` provided by the server "connect" event.
+Options can contain a `header` object.
+See below for more.

 #### outgoing.header